-Each Invoice and Bank Transaction line item is assigned an Account Code and a Tax Code.
+Multi Coded Contacts reviews all invoices and bank transaction line items that are assigned to multiple account and/or tax codes.
 The majority of the time, these codes should be consistent for a given supplier or customer.
-It happens to be best of us though – sometimes these records are assigned the wrong codes, or coding evolves over time.
+Sometimes these records are assigned the wrong codes, or coding evolves over time.

-We’ve crunched the numbers to find these potential mis-codings and you’ll see them presented in this insight, with helpful links directly to Xero & QBO allowing you to amend these where needed.
+We’ve crunched the numbers to find these potential mis-codings and you’ll see them presented in this insight, with helpful links directly to Xero & QuickBooks Online allowing you to amend these where needed.

 - Selecting the date filters